-Ibrahim Aziz's playing has been reviewed by mainstream and specialist music magazines, newspapers, journals and newsletters such as the BBC Music Magazine, Gramophone, American Record Guide, The Viol, The Consort, and Early Music Review.
-Here is a sample.
+Ibrahim Aziz's playing has been reviewed by mainstream and specialist music magazines and newspapers, such as the BBC Music Magazine, Gramophone, The Independent (UK), De Volkskrant (NL), The Star, (MY) American Record Guide, The Viol, The Consort, and Early Music Review.

 “This is a recording to be reckoned with"